ADOBE VALUE INCENTIVE PLAN TERMS AND CONDITIONS

 3.6 Returns.
 Without prejudice to any rights that a Member may have under any consumer laws in the jurisdiction that Member is located, once a Product is installed or accessed, Member cannot return it.
 If Member requests a return prior to installation, Member must return the entire order.
 Member must request the return of Products purchased under the Agreement through Member’s Account Manager.
 Subject to any applicable warranty rights, return requests must be made to Member’s Account Manager within fourteen (14) days after Member’s original Product order date.
 Adobe must approve all return requests before any return is valid, as further described in the Programme Guide.

-4.5 General.
+5.5 General.
 The parties are independent contractors and this Agreement will not be construed to imply that either party is the agent or venturer of the other.
 Member may not assign this Agreement (by operation of law or otherwise) without the prior written consent of Adobe and any prohibited assignment is null and void.
 Adobe may, at its sole discretion, assign or novate this Agreement, without the prior written consent of Member.
 This Agreement will be binding upon and will inure to the benefit of any permitted successors or assignees.
 No modification will be valid or binding unless in writing.
 This Agreement (including the Programme Guide, applicable TOUs and any Exhibits or on-line enrolment information, if applicable) represents the entire agreement between the parties on the subject matter of this Agreement.
 If any provision of this Agreement is held unenforceable, the remainder of the Agreement will continue in full force and effect.
+If Member’s Account Manager is no longer an Authorised Adobe Account Manager, then after notice to Member, Adobe may move Member’s account under a then-current Authorised Adobe Account Manager.

 This Agreement is prepared and is executed in the English language only.
 The English language version shall be controlling in all respects and any version of this Agreement in any other language, shall not be binding and shall have no effect.
 Further, each party agrees that signature by Member or Adobe on any non-English language version, even if there is no signature(s) on the English language version shall be deemed execution of the English language version and binding on the parties.
 Without limiting the foregoing, if there is any conflict or inconsistency between the English language version of this Agreement and any other translated version of this Agreement, the English language version and interpretation shall prevail.
 All communications or notices to be made or given pursuant to this Agreement and any disputes arising under this Agreement shall be conducted or resolved in the English language.